zhoudayang/muduo_dns/README.md

 > this is the play toy I made to make deeper understand of dns protocol

 ### warning
-this project may only support Ubuntu or other systems that install dnsmasq. as showed below, this is the netstat print out of my pc:
+this project may only support Ubuntu or other systems that have installed dnsmasq. as showed below, this is the netstat print out of my pc:

 ```
  netstat -apn | grep 53